alejofv/netlify-contact-processor/README.md

 **Email Function**

 This functions gets the data from the submission and sends an email using SendGrid.
-By default, the sendgrid api call includes all the submission fields as substitutions and can (optionally) use an specific template.
+By default, the sendgrid api call includes all the submission fields as substitutions and can use an specific template.

 To, From addresses and the template Id can be set up in an Azure Storage Table, using the following structure: